AltaOhms/azureiotedgelab/marketplacedeployment/readme.md

 7. Click on **Go To Resource** button

-8. Click on **Connect** button and copy the ssh command
+8. Click on **Connect** button and copy the ssh command.
+This allows us to connect to our VM.

     ![Azure IoT Edge VM](images/07_connect_ssh.png)

-9. Click on **Cloud Shell icon**, opens a cloud shell on the browser.
+9. Click on **Cloud Shell icon** (Located on the top right section of the portal), opens a cloud shell browser.
 Copy the ssh command and press enter or you can use **shell.azure.com** in your browser

     ![Azure IoT Edge VM](images/08_cloud_shell_ssh.png)